 The answer is, “Goodreads is good for creating interest around everything that has to do with books”.
 As a reader, a writer, or a reviewer you can lose yourself in Goodreads if you plow through the horrible interface and abandon yourself to it.
 I’ve been a member since January, 2012 and I’ve only skimmed the surface.
-But one feature (besides ads) that I’ve benefited from over time is their contest feature.
+But one feature (besides ads) that I’ve benefited from over time is the Goodreads giveaways feature.

-After running a number of contests I want to help dispel any confusion about why or when to run them (I’ll do ‘how’ in another post).
+After running a number of Goodreads giveaways I want to help dispel any confusion about why or when to run them (I’ll do ‘how’ in another post).
 As an author I’ve had hundreds of people add my books to their shelves using contests.
 It’s worth every minute I’ve invested.

 Okay, so the most frequently asked questions are:

-1) What is the Goodreads giveaway contest good for?
+1) What are the Goodreads giveaways good for?